Last Updated on 2025-04-16 by Jorge Bastos

 After the bridge, we will enter a section of walkways indicated as an accessible area, as people can do it with reduced mobility.
 From here to Vila Soeiro, the route alternates between rural paths with footbridges.

 Upon arriving at the entrance to Vila Soeiro, we have to validate our ticket again and follow the path.
-This part of the trail is relatively easy and continues to follow the Mondego river along rural paths until we reach a paved road.
-Once there, we must follow the yellow line painted on the road for a few hundred meters until Misarela Bridge.
+This part of the trail is relatively easy and continues to follow the Mondego River along rural paths until we reach a paved road.
+Once there, we had to follow the yellow line painted on the road for a few hundred meters to the Misarela Bridge.

-Arriving at the bridge, we have to cross it and, on the other side, turn right onto an old road.
+When we arrived at the bridge, we had to cross it and, on the other side, turn right onto an old road.
 Here begins the hardship of the journey.
-Initially, the road is steep for a few hundred meters, then we reach the walkways.
+The road is steep for a few hundred meters, but then we reach the walkways.

 On the walkways, we enter the final ascent to the dam.
-Take it easy, there are a lot of stairs, and honestly, from a distance, it’s a little scary, but going steady and calmly it’s okay.
+Take it easy.
+There are a lot of stairs, and honestly, from a distance, it’s a little scary, but going steady and calmly is okay.
 In the middle of the staircase, there is the possibility of taking a short detour to the viewpoint of the Caldeirão waterfall; if you still have energy, go.
 It’s quite beautiful.

 At the end of the trek, you can still go to the Mocho Real viewpoint through an old staircase excavated in the rock.
 Despite the accumulated fatigue, it’s well worth it.
-After all, it’s just a few more stairs, and it’s really a privileged location to see the panoramic landscape.
+After all, it’s just a few more stairs and a privileged location to see the panoramic landscape.
 It is also one of the geosites of the Serra da Estrela Geopark.

 Finally, don’t forget to validate your ticket again to confirm your departure from the route.